Category: Learning

 what is Montessori parenting? is a parenting style based on the educational philosophy developed a century ago by Dr. Maria Montessori.
 These principles follow the child’s natural learning process, to foster social, emotional, and academic skills.
 It revolutionized education and has been used in schools around the world for decades.
 Yet it doesn’t have to…

-• Alphabet tracing sheet
+• Free alphabet tracing sheet

-Alphabet tracing sheet
+Free alphabet tracing sheet

 • 15 questions to ask when choosing a preschool